amlitinsky/kwill-app/requirements/user-flow.md

 *   **Persistent Data Storage:** Store user spreadsheet links, meeting processing history, chat history, and structured data extracted by the LLM.
 *   **State Management:** Track the processing status of meetings (`processingStatus`).
-*   **Context and Relationships:**  Link users to spreadsheets and meetings using `clerkId`, and optionally link chat messages to meetings.
+*   **Context and Relationships:**  Link users to spreadsheets and meetings using `userId`, and optionally link chat messages to meetings.
 *   **Data Retrieval for Agent Responses:**  Enable the agent to retrieve information from past meetings and chat history to answer user queries and provide contextually relevant responses.

 This detailed example and explanation should hopefully clarify how the database schema and architecture support the core functionalities of SheetSync AI and how data flows through the system during a typical user interaction.
 Let me know if you have any further questions!